nazmuljuit/laravel-ajax-image-form-submit/README.md

 # laravel5.5initial
-It is laravel 5.5 basic setup.
+It is example of laravel ajax,image form submit
+Jquery is more use here.